-Old New York had a Bar, with a crack, crack here and a crack, crack there
+Old New York had a Bar, with a dozen eggs here and a dozen eggs there

 Most of our breakfast mornings started with us trying to find a place that would serve food without egg.
 Believe me my fellow Brits, it is a hard task, even the bread is dipped in egg unless you specifically ask them not to.
 But the request is not so simple, if you ask them to not include egg on anything, they will repeat your order to you in a confused tone.

 No egg?
 What’s this talk? – why, I never.

 So, just to make it clear, they love their egg in the US (or maybe it’s just New York)

 We were there for a week and ended up having breakfast at Mcdonalds because we knew it was safe… kinda.
 As safe as a McDonalds can be.
 So most of our breakfasts were sausage baps—Yes, it’s a bap—which I didn’t mind.
 The city itself is interesting, we don’t need a foreign breakfast.
 In fact, I’m glad British and American food are not worlds apart, less anxiety.

 Around the middle of the holiday, we found Bread and Butter on 7th Avenue who are happy to serve toast and yoghurt.
 So anyone else who wants a break from egg-related food has a general dislike for it or is allergic and in New York, I recommend this place.
 There is also a place directly opposite, but the name escapes me… any 7th Avenue, that’s your egg-free breakfast.

 While you do get confused looks when you ask for a breakfast without egg, it’s not just custom orders for items containing egg that they struggle with.
 I quickly learned you had to specifically say what foods you wanted to be removed and which you didn’t.

 For example, if you want a chicken sandwich without the lettuce and mayo in the UK, then you would say you want a plain chicken sandwich.
 What you expect to return is a chicken sandwich which contains: